nabaraj77/MIT653_T2-25_Group-2/Survey_Design.md

 * **Informed Consent:** We will clearly explain the survey's academic purpose and state that participation is completely voluntary.
 We will also inform participants that they have the right to withdraw at any time.
 * **Confidentiality:** The survey will be **anonymous**.
 We will not collect names, email addresses, or hospital names.
 This is essential to ensure participants feel safe providing honest answers about their organization's security.
 * **Data Privacy:** All collected data will be stored securely, and only the research team members will have access to it.

+### Informed Consent Statement
+***

+**By ticking the box below, you confirm that:**

+* You have read and understood the purpose of this survey.

+* You voluntarily agree to participate.

+* You understand that your responses are anonymous and that you can withdraw at any time.

+☐ I consent to participate in this survey.